-To eliminate biases, remain objective, and make the best possible hiring choice, it’s key to standardize your entire hiring process, including the post-interview debrief.
+To eliminate biases, remain objective, and make the best possible hiring choice, it’s key to standardize your entire hiring process, starting with an effective intake meeting and rounding out with a post-interview debrief.

 There are tons of articles for candidates about how to nail the all-important interview, but there’s a surprising lack of information for interviewers about how to run a productive interview debrief with the hiring team.
 But we’ve got your back.

 We’ve collected five key expert-vetted questions to help you run efficient and effective debriefs.

 Unlock 2024’s top hiring strategies: Insights from 500+ TA leaders